LuckyHyena/DnD/tomb_of_annihilation/player_notes/list_of_items_available_for_purchase_in_Port_Nyanzaru.md

 ![The Merchant Princes](images/merchant_princes.jpg)

 ## Mundane Items
 All [mundane items in the _Player's Handbook_](https://5thsrd.org/adventuring/equipment/adventuring_gear/) are available for purchase at their normal price, except that **heavy armor** is rare in Chult and costs triple the normal price.
-The tables on this page include additional items not found in the _Player's Handbook_.
+The tables on this page include a subset of those mundane items, and additional items not found in the _Player's Handbook_.

 ## The Four Markets
 There are four major markets in Port Nyanzaru, each specializing in different types of goods.
 The party can [buy or sell items](activities_in_Port_Nyanzaru.md#buying-mundane-items) by visiting the appropriate market during their [downtime days](activities_in_Port_Nyanzaru.md#downtime-day-activities).